mhucka/rsmirror/README.md

 Versioning
 ----------

 This project uses the [Semantic Versioning](http://semver.org) principles for versioning.
-The version number has the following format: `M.N.P-L`.
-The fields above mean the following:
+The version number has the following format: `MAJOR.MINOR.PATCH-LABEL`.
+The fields have the following meaning

-* An increment of the major version number `M` represents incompatible API changes.
+* An increment of the major version number, `MAJOR`, represents incompatible API changes.
-* An increment of the minor version number `N` represents additional functionality in a backwards-compatible manner.
+* An increment of the minor version number, `MINOR`, represents additional functionality in a backwards-compatible manner.
-* An increment of the patch version number `P` represents backwards-compatible bug fixes.
+* An increment of the patch version number, `PATCH`, represents backwards-compatible bug fixes.
-* Existence of a label `L` represents a pre-release or build metadata.
+* Existence of a label `LABEL` represents a pre-release or build metadata.

 License